havardob/noel/index.md

 ## What's a "classic go-to"?

 Some facts are more fun than others.
 The classic go-tos are my personal favorites.
-Akward silence?
+Awkward silence?
 Hit them with a classic!

 ## Do you have any sources to back these facts?